tatelang/msgraph-training-reactspa/README.md

 This module will introduce you to working with the Microsoft Graph in creating a React Native application to access data in Office 365.

-## Lab - React React Native Apps with the Microsoft Graph
+## Lab - React Native Apps with the Microsoft Graph

 In this lab you will create a React Native Apps, configured with Azure Active Directory (Azure AD) for authentication & authorization, that accesses data in Office 365 using the Microsoft Graph.